halfmage/raster/README.md

 ### Modern open source pixel icons

-Raster is an pixelated iconset designed based on a 16x16 grid for retro vibes
+Raster is an pixelated iconset designed based on a 16x16 grid for retro vibes.
+Every week new icons will be added to the set.

 Change Log
 ---